Relative Ding Stability and an Obstruction to the Existence of Mabuchi Solitons: Mabuchi solitons and relative D-semistability

-It is showed in \cite{Mabu multiplier} Mabuchi soliton is unique up to holomorphic automorphisms.
-And the isometry group of Mabuchi soliton is alway a maximal compact subgroup of $\textrm{Aut}(M)$.
-Thus we can fix a maximal compact subgroup $K$, take the reference metric $\omega$ is $K$-invariant and assume potentials $u\in\mathcal{H}_{\omega}^{K}$.
-We will omit the superscript ``K''.
+Moreover, Mabuchi soliton is unique modulo the action of $\textrm{Aut}^{0}(M)$, see Theorem C in \cite{Mabuchi-multiplier} and Corollary B in \cite{Mabuchi-CM}.
+As with extremal metrics, the intersection of the isometry group of a Mabuchi soliton with $\textrm{Aut}^{0}(M)$ is maximally compact in $\textrm{Aut}^{0}(M)$, see Theorem D in \cite{Mabuchi-CM}.
+Clearly, if $M$ admits a Mabuchi soliton, then for any maximal compact subgroup $K$, there exists a $K$-invariant Mabuchi soliton, since all maximal compact subgroups are conjugated with each other.
+Hence in the search for a Mabuchi soliton, we firstly fix a maximal compact subgroup $K\subset\textrm{Aut}^{0}(M)$, and take the reference metric $\omega\in2\pi c_{1}(M)$ is $K$-invariant.
+Let $\mathcal{H}_{\omega}^{K}$ be the space of $K$-invariant K\"{a}hler potentials.